Michael Hannan : Represented Artist

 Michael Hannan (b.
-1949) is a composer, performer and music researcher based in Nimbin in Northern New South Wales.
+1949) is a composer, performer and music researcher based in Geelong, Victoria.
 He studied musicology at the University of Sydney and was awarded a PhD in 1979.
-In 1980 he undertook postgraduate studies in composition with Peter Sculthorpe, with whom he had also worked as an assistant from 1969-1971 and sporadically throughout the 1970s.
-In 1982 his critical biography Peter Sculthorpe: His Music and Ideas 1929-1979 was published by University of Queensland Press.
-The following year he received a Fulbright Postdoctoral Award which enabled him to work for a year in the Program in Ethnomusicology at the University of California, Los Angeles.
-While at UCLA Hannan also studied composition with Elaine Barkin.
+In 1980 he undertook postgraduate studies in composition with Peter Sculthorpe, with whom he had also worked as an assistant from 1969-1971 and later as a composition collaborator on film, theatre and radio projects

-The main inspiration for Hannan's work are the sounds of nature, particularly birdcalls, and he has written dozens of pieces, including the monumental Resonances I-IV (1987-1997), that employ transcriptions of the calls of the pied butcherbird and other Australian songbirds.
+The main inspiration for Hannan's work is the sounds of nature, particularly birdcalls, and he has written dozens of pieces, including the monumental Resonances I-IV (1987-1997), that employ transcriptions of the calls of the pied butcherbird and other Australian songbirds.
 As a composer Hannan is primarily interested in the complexities of natural sounds and complex combinations of instrumental timbres.

-Michael Hannan is Professor of Contemporary Music at Southern Cross University.
-He was a member of the Music Fund of the Australia Council from 1999 to 2002, and Chair of the Music Council of Australia from 2003 to 2004. and Chair of the ISME Commission for the Education of the Professional Musician from 2004 to 2006.
-He is the author of The Australian Guide to Careers in Music (UNSW Press, 2003).
+Hannan was Associate Professor of Contemporary Music at Southern Cross University (1989-2005) and Professor (2006-2014).
+Currently he is Adjunct Professor in the Faculty of Business, Law and Arts at Southern Cross University.
+He was a member of the Music Fund of the Australia Council from 1999 to 2002, Chair of the Music Council of Australia from 2003 to 2004 and Chair of the ISME Commission for the Education of the Professional Musician from 2004 to 2006 and 2008 to 2010.

 |Echo tango : for clarinet, cello and piano (2018)||Commissioned by Kalimna Trio.|